-Mom sets Jenny’s aside and moves on to Jason’s.
-It doesn’t take long before a look of horror takes over her face.
-“What in the name of?” she mutters.
+Mom sets Jenny’s photo aside and moves on to Jason’s.
+It doesn’t take long before a look of horror dawns on her face.
+“What in the name of…?” she mutters.

 Jason leans in, and his eyes widen.
 In his photo, Jason faces slightly to the right.
 His outfit is on point.
 The smile is a bit wonky but still passable.
-His short hair, combed to one side, looks as good as it can, but the hair wasn’t the issue.
-The issue was his ear.
-In his school photo, his left ear had been removed and replaced with skin.
+His short hair, combed to one side, looks as good as it can, but his hair isn’t the issue.
+The issue is his ear.
+In his school photo, his left ear has been removed and replaced with skin.
 From the looks of it, the skin was copied and pasted from his forehead.

 “I have no ear!”
 Jason exclaims.

 Jenny laughs.
-“A dweeb?
-You look like a q-tip.”
+“I look like a dweeb?
+You look like a Q-tip.”

-“It’s psycho,” Mom follows.
+“It’s psycho,” Mom agrees.
 “Grandma won’t want this picture.
-No offense Jason.”
+No offense, Jason.”